orcmid/nfoTools/docs/tools/T211002/T211002c/index.md

 When the Installer completes setup of VS 2022 Build Tools, the available installs are listed, and "Visual Studio Build Tools 2022" is included.
-The illustrated case also demonstrates a setup with VS2019 Build Tools also present and a VS 2022 Preview being removed.
-The Installer can be used for multiple Visual Studio flavors.
-It is where configurations can be changed and updates selected for installation.
+The illustrated case also demonstrates a setup with VS2019 Build Tools also present.
+The one Installer can be used for multiple Visual Studio flavors.

 ## Confirming Installation Success